holoviz/panel/doc/explanation/dependencies/param.md

 ## Panel and Param

-Panel knows how to map *Parameters* to widgets, as such it easily turn a *Parameterized* class into a set of widgets.
+Panel knows how to map *Parameters* to widgets, and so it can easily generate a set of widgets from *Parameterized* class that control its *Parameters* and trigger any dependent callbacks:

 ```{pyodide}
 class D(param.Parameterized):